smagnuson19/Tellr-App-Backend/README.md

 accountType is the accountType of the recipient, and

 notificationType describes what type of notification it is.
-The following are the list of all possible notificationType: newTask (for children), newGoal (for parents), taskComplete (for parents), taskVerified (for children), balanceChange (for children), goalApproval, and goalComplete (for both adult and children).
+The following are the list of all possible notificationType: newTask (for children), newGoal (for parents), taskComplete (for parents), taskVerified (for children), taskUnverified (for children), balanceChange (for children), goalApproval, addRequest (for children, social), requestAccepted (for children, social) and goalComplete (for both adult and children).

 notificationName is the name of the task for task-related notifications, name of the goal for goal-related notifications, and change in amount for balance-related notifications.